SSXModding/SSXTools/README.md

 		- [x] Get alpha working
 		- [ ] 16bpp color images load/conversion (Is this even a possible format?)
 		- [x] 32bpp images load/conversion

-- [ ] Work on a UI for EAGLe
-	- [ ] Offer selection of images to convert along with a preview of a selected image

-## Thanks/Credits

-Thanks to [Sean Barrett](https://github.com/nothings/stb) for his wonderful stb_image_write library.